9 Condo Renovation Tips for a Stress-free Makeover Project

 4. Decide on whether you’re hiring an interior designer or working on your own.

 Are you planning on getting the services of an interior designer?
 It’s advisable that you decide on this at the start of your planning process so you could better assess the renovation cost well.
-Also, if you’re hiring a designer, you may not need to go into detail about your condo interior design theme – the designer will help you out.
+Also, if you’re hiring a designer, you may not need to go into detail about your condo interior design theme - the designer will help you out.
+You may ask for referrals from family and friends, or even from your DMCI Homes neighborhood.
+Set a meeting with potential designers so you can explain your design ideas and budget.5.
+Set a budget but allow adjustments.

 6. Secure all necessary permits before starting the renovations

 Prior to the renovation job, you must secure a Permit to Carry Out Renovation/Materation from the PMO.
-Depending on the tasks to be done, you also need to get separate clearances at least three (3) days in advance from the PMO for proper coordination and witnessing:
+Depending on the tasks to be done, you also need to get separate clearances at least three (3) days in advance from the PMO for proper coordination and witnessing:- Permanent Closure of Ceiling

 - Flood Testing (waterproofing, plumbing/sanitary)